 Soon you’ll be able to create any background; any world…literally the universe is at your fingertips!
 If you’ve ever imagined an environment and need to draw it, this class is for you!

 Space is limited, so don’t delay—sign up for the course today!

 Online registration only.
 Click the PayPal button to enroll for just $595!

 - Meets one night a week between 9:30 and 11:30 pm ET, for five weeks.

-- You will learn from the detailed and technically minded artist Robert Atkins (G.I.
-Joe, Snake Eyes, Castle, Amazing Spider-Man).
+- You will learn from the detailed and technically minded artist Phillip Sevy (Tomb Raider, Magdalena, The House).

-- You’ll get Robert’s lessons and lectures and discussions!
+- You’ll get Phillip’s lessons and lectures and discussions!

 - You also get exclusive access to a dedicated class member-only online forum.